redis/redis-doc/topics/replication.md

 * Redis replication is non-blocking on the master side.
 This means that the master will continue to handle queries when one or more replicas perform the initial synchronization or a partial resynchronization.
 * Replication is also largely non-blocking on the replica side.
 While the replica is performing the initial synchronization, it can handle queries using the old version of the dataset, assuming you configured Redis to do so in redis.conf.
 Otherwise, you can configure Redis replicas to return an error to clients if the replication stream is down.
 However, after the initial sync, the old dataset must be deleted and the new one must be loaded.
 The replica will block incoming connections during this brief window (that can be as long as many seconds for very large datasets).
 Since Redis 4.0 it is possible to configure Redis so that the deletion of the old data set happens in a different thread, however loading the new initial dataset will still happen in the main thread and block the replica.
 * Replication can be used both for scalability, in order to have multiple replicas for read-only queries (for example, slow O(N) operations can be offloaded to replicas), or simply for improving data safety and high availability.
 * It is possible to use replication to avoid the cost of having the master writing the full dataset to disk: a typical technique involves configuring your master `redis.conf` to avoid persisting to disk at all, then connect a replica configured to save from time to time, or with AOF enabled.
-However this setup must be handled with care, since a restarting master will start with an empty dataset: if the replica tries to synchronized with it, the replica will be emptied as well.
+However this setup must be handled with care, since a restarting master will start with an empty dataset: if the replica tries to synchronize with it, the replica will be emptied as well.

 Safety of replication when master has persistence turned off
 ---